 1. I Want My Hat Back by Jon Klassen

-This book is getting a lot of well deserved attention.
-Dead-pan, droll and subtly subversive are all good descriptors for this unique and very funny book.
+This book is getting a lot of well-deserved attention.
+Dead-pan, droll, and subtly subversive are all good descriptors for this unique and very funny book.

 2. Ice by Arthur Geisert

-If you have never seen one of Arthur Geisert’s book, especially if you have boys, you MUST click his name to learn all about him.
+If you have never seen one of Arthur Geisert’s books, especially if you have boys, you MUST click his name to learn all about him.
 While pigs are his frequent character of choice, all his books include detailed illustrations made from engravings that usually involve one kind of contraption or another and frequently a Rube Goldberg device.
-Ice is a wordless picture book and part of publisher Enchanted Lion’s Stories Without Words series.
+Ice is a wordless picture book and part of the publisher Enchanted Lion’s Stories Without Words series.